Rated: Not good enough

 location: United States

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great)

 Primark's environment rating is 'not good enough'.
+It uses some eco-friendly materials including organic cotton.
 It has fast fashion traits such as on trend styles and regular new arrivals.
-It uses few eco-friendly materials.
-There is no evidence it has set a greenhouse gas emissions reduction target.
-It has set a deadline to eliminate hazardous chemicals by 2020 but there is no evidence it is on track to meet its target.
+There is no evidence it minimises textile waste when manufacturing its products.
+It has set a deadline to eliminate hazardous chemicals by 2025 but there is no evidence it is on track to meet its target.

 Its animal rating is 'not good enough'.
-It has a basic formal policy to protect animal welfare.
-It uses leather and wool.
-It does not use fur, down, exotic animal skin, exotic animal hair or angora.
-There is no evidence it traces any animal product to the first stage of production.
+It has a formal animal welfare policy aligned with Five Freedoms but has few clear mechanisms to implement.
+It uses leather, wool and exotic animal hair.
+It uses down accredited by the Responsible Down Standard.
+It does not use fur, angora or exotic animal skin.
+It traces few animal products to the first stage of production.

 Primark is rated 'Not good enough' overall.